Data Protection Policy

-3.5 Kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data is processed.
-Personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes, subject to implementation of the appropriate technical and organisational measures required by the GDPR in order to safeguard the rights and freedoms of the data subject.
+3.5 Kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the personal data is processed.
+Personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes, subject to the implementation of the appropriate technical and organisational measures required by the GDPR in order to safeguard the rights and freedoms of the data subject.

 3.6 Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures.

 The GDPR sets out the following rights applicable to data subjects (please refer to the parts of this policy indicated for further details):

 4.1 The right to be informed (Part 14).

 4.2 The right of access (Part 15;